sowla/useR2019-materials/README.md

 - R++, a new Graphical User Interface for R
 Christophe Genolini

-- R in Pharma: A tailored approach to converting programmers to R in an industry resistant to change
+- R in Pharma: A tailored approach to converting programmers to R in an industry resistant to change; [package](https://gowerc.github.io/diffdf/)
 Kieran Martin

 - Community Driven Data Science in Insurance